Hannah Hooton is a multiple award-winning author and screenwriter based in UK.

 Hannah won the Cambridge Writers Short Story Competition 2015 with Carvings For Sale, a snapshot of the evolving and turbulent African country where she grew up.

 Hannah's passion and mild obsession with horses has forced her to plan her own life around the racing calendar.
 Her family are well aware not to expect an appearance from her at functions during the likes of Royal Ascot and Cheltenham Festival weeks.
 Writing racing romances allows her to further research her passion and she is privileged to have made some firm friends in so doing.

-Hannah is currently working on the fifth novel in the Aspen Valley series.
+Hannah is currently working on a Young Adult paranormal mystery set in Cambridge, the third in the Messenger series.